Spain's indebted cities target dog-lovers, fortune-tellers for cash

 In the southern city of Seville, the local government has frozen taxes while introducing new charges for public services, including a 12 euro fee to enter the historic alcazar, a royal palace that was originally a Moorish fort, at night.

-"There's a fair bit of margin in charging for services, because right now lots of services are subsidized by town halls without good reason," said the University of Oviedo's Suarez.
+"There's a fair bit of margin in charging for services, because right now lots of services are subsidised by town halls without good reason," said the University of Oviedo's Suarez.

 Not even death merits exemptions.
 Burial costs have risen in several cities and the town hall in Zaragoza jacked up maintenance fees for mausoleums to 123.30 euros from just 34.65.